Opened 12 years ago

 -r FOO and -r=FOO could both be allowed and everyone will be happy.

-comment:8 Changed 12 years ago by lochel
+comment:8 by Lennart Ochel, 12 years ago

 I already had the same idea to make everyone happy.
 I will implement it.

-comment:9 Changed 12 years ago by adrpo
+comment:9 by Adrian Pop, 12 years ago

 As far as I know all the flags were changed to